 We have recently added our 2016 Build a Wardrobe silhouettes to Custom DIY.
 These new projects are not included in our Alabama Studio books, so we are providing instructions for each project on our Journal over the next few weeks.
 So far, we’ve shared instructions for the Maggie Dress and Alabama Sweater, and this week, we share instructions for the Walking Cape.
 You may also download a printable PDF with instructions through the link at the bottom of this post.
-Find all of our digital patterns and stencil artwork on our Resources page.
+Find all of our digital patterns and stencil artwork on our Maker Supplies + Stencils page.

 WALKING CAPE INSTRUCTIONS

 Add embellishment, as desired.
 Use one of our Alabama Studio Series books for inspiration.
 If you’re adding beading, avoid beading in 1/4” seam allowance.

 To create the Walking Cape collar, pin the two collar pieces right sides together around the three outside edges, leaving the portion of the collar that attaches to the body of the cape open.
 Thread your needle, love your thread, and knot off.
 Using a straight stitch, sew the pinned edges together, starting at one corner of the collar and stitching 1/4” from the fabric’s cut edges around the three outside edges of the collar.
 Be sure to begin and end the seam by wrap-stitching its edges to secure them.

 Turn the collar right side out and press.
 You may choose to topstitch the collar 1/8” from the edge of the three finished sides using a straight stitch and wrap-stitching the beginning and end of the seam.